|

 One can see a clear evolution of symbols here, both within the American armed forces, and from Ancient to Modern.
 This is what Greg says about these images:

-I'm a bit of a Doctor Who addict, as are my wife and two boys.
+I'm a bit of a Doctor Who fan, as are my wife and two boys.
 I also enjoy the spin-off series 'Torchwood'.
-Both series have roots in Cardiff, Wales, so it was a great surprise to hear that some of the filming would take place in Gloucester, hy hometown in England.
+Both series have roots in Cardiff, Wales, so it was a great surprise to hear that some of the filming would take place in Gloucester, my hometown in England.
 Gloucester is no stranger to movie makers.
 The interiors of the Cathedral Cloisters provided a backdrop for many of the Harry Potter movies.

 Acting on some inside information, my wife, Mrs Darkstar, took the camera and the kids and went in search of the filmset.
 She was not to be disappointed, quickly discovering a hive of activity in Millers Green, a beautiful cul-de-sac of traditional buildings set within the grounds of Gloucester Cathedral.
 She was one of the first 'locals' on site, and took a selection of photos and videos as the wintry film set was created in situ.